The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Introduction

 The resolution quiver for Nakayama algebras is introduced by Ringel \cite{Rin13}.
 It is an efficient tool for studying the homological properties of Nakayama algebras.
 A resolution quiver criterion to detect the finiteness of global dimension and the finiteness of selfinjective dimension for Nakayama algebras is given in \cite{She17}.

-The syzygy filtered algebras for cyclic Nakayama algebras is introduced by Sen \cite{Sen19}.
-It plays a role in constructing cyclic Nakayama algebras which are higher Auslander in \cite{Sen20}.
-The reversed syzygy filtered algebras for all Nakayama algebras is introduced in \cite{STZ24}.
-It provides a systematic construction of cyclic Nakayama algebras which are minimal Auslander-Gorenstein and higher Auslander.
+The syzygy filtered algebra for cyclic Nakayama algebras is introduced by Sen \cite{Sen19}.
+It plays a role in constructing cyclic Nakayama algebras which are higher Auslander algebras \cite{Sen20}.
+The reversed syzygy filtered algebra for all Nakayama algebras is introduced in \cite{STZ24}.
+It provides a systematic method to construct cyclic Nakayama algebras which are higher Auslander and minimal Auslander-Gorenstein.
+A classification of defect one cyclic Nakayama algebras is given in \cite{MMG20}, and a classification of concave linear Nakayama algebras which are higher Auslander is given in \cite{Rin22}.

-Inspired by their work, we study syzygy filtered algebras for all Nakayama algebras.
-Then we give a resolution quiver criterion to decide whether a Nakayama algebra is minimal Auslander-Gorenstein.
+Inspired by their work, we study the syzygy filtered algebra for all Nakayama algebras.
+Then we give a resolution quiver criterion to determine whether a Nakayama algebra is a minimal Auslander-Gorenstein algebra.
 This criterion strongly depends on the parity of the selfinjective dimension.

-Let $A$ be a Nakayama algebra with translation $\tau$.
-For an $A$-module $M$, denote by $P(M)$ the projective cover and by $I(M)$ the injective envelope of $M$.
+Let $A$ be a Nakayama algebra with translation $\tau$ on the simple $A$-modules.
+For an $A$-module $M$, denote by $\ell(M)$ the composition length, by $P(M)$ the projective cover, and by $I(M)$ the injective envelope of $M$.
 The resolution quiver $R(A)$ of $A$ is defined as follows.
-The vertex set of $R(A)$ is the isoclasses of all simple $A$-modules, and there is a unique arrow from $S$ to $\tau\soc P(S)$ for each simple $A$-module $S$.
-A simple $A$-module $S$ is said to be black if the projective dimension of $S$ is not equal to $1$, and $S$ is said to be red otherwise.
-This assigns colors to the vertices of resolution quivers.
+The vertices of $R(A)$ are the isoclasses of all simple $A$-modules, and there is a unique arrow from $S$ to $\tau\soc P(S)$ for each simple $A$-module $S$.
+A simple $A$-module $S$ is said to be red if the projective dimension of $S$ is equal to $1$, and black otherwise.
+This assigns a color to each vertex of the resolution quiver.

-The weight of a cycle $C$ in $R(A)$ is the sum of $c_a/n$, where $a$ runs through all vertices in $C$ and $n$ is rank of $A$.
-The weight is an integer and all cycles in $R(A)$ have the same weight.
-The weight of any cycle in $R(A)$ is called the weight of $R(A)$.
+A simple $A$-module $S$ is said to be cyclic if $S$ lies on a cycle in $R(A)$, and a leaf if there is no arrow in $R(A)$ ending at $S$.
+For any simple $A$-module $S$, we denote by $\dist S$ the minimal integer $d$ such that the $d$-th successor of $S$ is cyclic.
+Let $\dist A$ be the maximum of $\dist S$ over all simple $A$-modules $S$.

-A simple $A$-module $S$ said to be cyclic if $S$ lies on cycle in $R(A)$.
-For any simple $A$-module $S$, denote by $\dist S$ the minimal integer $d$ such that the $d$-th successor of $S$ is cyclic in $R(A)$.
-Let $\dist A$ be the maximum of the numbers $\dist S$, where $S$ runs through all simple $A$-modules.
+The weight of $R(A)$ is the sum of $\ell(P(S))/nc$, where $n$ is the rank of $A$, $c$ is the number of cycles in $R(A)$, and $S$ runs through all cyclic vertices in $R(A)$.
+It turns out that a Nakayama algebra has finite global dimension if and only if its resolution quiver is connected of weight $1$.

 The following is the main result of this paper.